|

 Sail, paddle, kayak or motor through this picturesque maritime area.

-The Marlborough Sounds is also known for the Queen Charlotte Track a
+The Marlborough Sounds is also known for the

 67 kilometre track passes through lush coastal forest, around coves and